 Social Action and Justice (Justice in the School Community; Action for Justice; Reflection on Action for Justice)

 In 2008 Brisbane Catholic Education Office released “Guidelines for the Religious Life of the School".
 These guidelines provide support to the Vision Statement for Catholic Education in the Archdiocese, to “teach, challenge and transform."
 This helps our school community engage in practical ways to live out our Mercy identity and culture.
 They provide learning opportunities that build Christian community in which the Gospel and the work of the Church are experienced as alive and tangible, making the mystery of God's love and the gospel of Jesus Christ relevant to our children.
 They promote evangelisation and faith formation, encourage active participation in prayer and worship and help us engage with social action and justice.

 Children at our School have the opportunity to participate in the Parish Sacramental Program.
 The school supports this program by working closely with the parish team.
-Our teachers show their support for the parish program by volunteering to help with of the program and by structuring our teaching of the sacraments to coincide with the Parish Sacramental Program.
+Our teachers show their support for the parish program by volunteering to help with the celebration and by structuring our teaching of the sacraments to coincide with the Parish Sacramental Program.
 Follow this link to the Surfers Paradise Catholic Parish web site.

-At St. Vincent's we ritualise our every day life by ensuring that the catholic tradition and gospel teachings permeate throughout the curriculum areas.
+At St Vincent's we ritualise our every day life by ensuring that the catholic tradition and gospel teachings permeate throughout the curriculum areas.
 Our Religion Program provides valuable opportunities for the explicit teaching of Christian values in the Catholic tradition.
 We value daily prayer as an important way of nurturing the spiritual development of the whole school community.

 Loving God, we the community of St Vincent's ask you to guide us on our journey.

 Help us to make positive choices by valuing the Mercy Qualities

 We celebrate the diversity of our community and the opportunities we are given.

 Through your love, unite our hearts, hands and voices